-Focus Treasury & Credit Solutions
+UPTIQ Credit and Cash Management Solutions

-We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions with the assistance of our affiliate, Focus Treasury & Credit Solutions ("FTCS"), a wholly owned subsidiary of our parent company, Focus Financial Partners, LLC.
-These third-party financial institutions are banks and non-banks (the "Network Institutions") that offer credit and cash management solutions to our clients.
-Certain other unaffiliated third parties provide administrative and settlement services to facilitate FTCS's cash management solutions.
-FTCS acts as an intermediary to facilitate our clients' access to these credit and cash management solutions.
+We offer clients the option of obtaining certain financial solutions from unaffiliated third-party financial institutions through UPTIQ Treasury & Credit Solutions, LLC (together with UPTIQ, Inc. and its affiliates, "UPTIQ").
+Focus Financial Partners, LLC ("Focus") is a minority investor in UPTIQ, Inc. UPTIQ is compensated by sharing in the revenue earned by such third-party financial institutions for serving our clients.
+Although the revenue paid to UPTIQ benefits UPTIQ Inc.'s investors, including Focus, our parent company, no Focus affiliate will receive any compensation from UPTIQ that is attributable to our clients' transactions.
+Further information on this conflict of interest is available in Item 10 of this Brochure.

-Neither we nor FTCS receives any compensation from the Network Institutions or any other third parties for providing credit or cash management solutions to our clients.
-For services provided by FTCS to clients of other Focus firms, FTCS receives a portion of the revenue earned by the Network Institutions, and such compensation to FTCS is also revenue for our common parent company, Focus Financial Partners, LLC.
-However, this compensation to FTCS does not come from credit or cash management solutions provided to any of our clients.
-The volume generated by our clients' transactions does benefit FTCS and Focus in attracting, retaining, and negotiating with Network Institutions.
-We mitigate this conflict by: (1) fully and fairly disclosing the material facts concerning the above arrangements to our clients, including in this Brochure;
+We are a wholly owned subsidiary of Focus Financial Partners, LLC ("Focus").
+Focus is a minority investor in UPTIQ, Inc. UPTIQ is compensated by sharing in the revenue earned by such third-party financial institutions for serving our clients.
+Although the revenue paid to UPTIQ benefits UPTIQ Inc.'s investors, including Focus, no Focus affiliate will receive any compensation from UPTIQ that is attributable to our clients' transactions.

-and (2) offering FTCS solutions to clients on a strictly nondiscretionary and fully disclosed basis, and not as part of any discretionary investment services.
-Additionally, we note that clients who use FTCS's services will receive product-specific disclosure from the Network Institutions and other unaffiliated third-party intermediaries that provide services to our clients.
+For services provided by UPTIQ to clients of other Focus firms and when legally permissible, UPTIQ shares a portion of this earned revenue with our affiliate, Focus Solutions Holdings, LLC ("FSH").
+Such compensation to FSH is also revenue for FSH's and our common parent company, Focus.
+This compensation to FSH does not come from credit or cash management solutions provided to any of our clients.
+However, the volume generated by our clients' transactions allows Focus to negotiate better terms with UPTIQ, which benefits Focus.
+We mitigate this conflict by: (1) fully and fairly disclosing the material facts concerning the above arrangements to our clients, including in this Brochure; and (2) offering UPTIQ's solutions to clients on a strictly nondiscretionary and fully disclosed basis, and not as part of any discretionary investment services.
+Additionally, we note that clients who use UPTIQ's services will receive product-specific disclosure from the third-party financial institutions and other unaffiliated third-party intermediaries that provide services to our clients.

-We have an additional conflict of interest when we recommend FTCS to provide credit solutions to our clients because our interest in continuing to receive investment advisory fees from client accounts gives us a financial incentive to recommend that clients borrow money rather than liquidating some or all of the assets we manage.
+We have an additional conflict of interest when we recommend credit solutions to our clients because our interest in continuing to receive investment advisory fees from client accounts gives us a financial incentive to recommend that clients borrow money rather than liquidate some or all of the assets we manage.

-Credit Solutions from FTCS
+Credit Solutions